Parsa-Sedigh/go-sawler-concurrency/pamphlets/section-6.md

 but this is the point where we should start using `make`.

 ## 50-5.
 Setting up a Makefile
+The process of creating a makefile on windows is different than on mac.

+It's good practice when building a binary go app to set CGO_ENABLED to 0 if you're not using CGO.

+DSN == data source name

+Run make start in the same directory that the Makefile exist to run the app (like connect to the DB)

 ## 51-6.
 Adding sessions & Redis
 ## 52-7.
 Setting up the application config
+Create config.go in cmd>web directory.
 ## 53-8.
 Setting up a route & handler for the home page, and starting the web server
 ## 54-9.
 Setting up templates and building a render function
 ## 55-10.
 Adding session middleware